linguistic validation process

 Linguistic Validation Explained

-Linguistic validation is most often used for Clinical Outcomes Assessments (COAs), such as Patient Reported Outcomes (PROs), Clinician Reported Outcomes (ClinROs) and Observer Reported Outcomes (ObsROs) and for Quality of Life (QOL) questionnaires.
-These are often called “instruments” and include instructions, items (also known as questions) and response categories or response choices to those items/questions.
+This process is most commonly used for Clinical Outcomes Assessments (COAs), including Patient Reported Outcomes (PROs), Clinician Reported Outcomes (ClinROs), Observer Reported Outcomes (ObsROs), and Quality of Life (QOL) questionnaires.
+These tools, often referred to as instruments, consist of instructions, questions (items), and response choices, all of which must be carefully validated to maintain conceptual equivalence across languages.

 The International Society for Pharmacoeconomics and Outcomes Research (ISPOR) has made recommendations as to how to properly conduct linguistic validation.
 When choosing a language service provider, it is most important to find one that follows ISPOR-compliant processes and methodologies.